tryhardfifi/pronounce/README.md

 ## Motivation
-All throughout middle school and high school I was a pretty good english student, but ever since I started college I began to lose confidence over my pronounciation and I found it really frustrating because 99.9% of my online time is in in english, and that's a humongous part of my time.
-So the goal of this extension is to better my spoken english.
+All throughout middle school and high school I was a pretty good english student, but ever since I started college I began to lose confidence over my pronounciation and I found it really frustrating because 99.9% of my online time is in in english, and that's a huge part of my time.
+So the goal of this extension is to improve my spoken english.

 If you want to see the Show HN thread: